Muchun-Yen/Assign-symbolic-links-for-auto-mounting-USB-devices-by-udev/README.md

 The udev rule makes those Symbolic links (mega_*)to ttyACM* which corresponding to each mounted Mega2560 boards in USB hub.
-The udev rule makes those Symbolic links (xv11)to ttyUSB* which corresponding to USB hub port 1.2.1.3 The udev rule makes those Symbolic links (xv11)to ttyUSB* which corresponding to USB hub port 1.2.4
+The udev rule makes those Symbolic links (xv11)to ttyUSB* which corresponding to USB hub port 1.2.1.3 The udev rule makes those Symbolic links (gryo)to ttyUSB* which corresponding to USB hub port 1.2.4